Rare Animal Caught On Video Roaming In Long Island Backyard

-NORTHPORT, N.Y.
+EAST NORTHPORT, N.Y.
 (CBSNewYork) – One raccoon a Long Island neighborhood buzzing and when you see it, you’ll know why this critter is stealing the show.

 It is not uncommon to see raccoons rummaging around for food in back yards, but one of those critters sticks out like… well, like a bright white raccoon, reports CBSN New York’s Nick Caloway explains.

+When one of the regular raccoons had babies, he noticed something different about one of them.

+“There were three raccoons, you could tell were raccoons, and one white fluff.
+First we thought it was a possum and got the camera out, zoomed in and it was a raccoon,” he said.
+“I call her Blanca.”

 This animal is a very rare albino.
-The homeowner spotted it in his yard, and it doesn’t seem to be very shy.

 A wildlife expert said this raccoon is so rare, the odds of seeing one are about 1-in-750,000.